Auditioning Tips for Musicians

 The level of exigence and the way in which the auditions are being done nowadays were drastically different some years ago.
 The whole field has become exponentially more competitive with people traveling around the globe trying to earn a position.

 That pressure can really affect our performance.
 That can even make us forget that usually, we are not a part of the decision-making.
 What is our recommendation?
 Instead of focusing on everything besides the music, it is more productive to focus on ourselves, the preparation process and playing.
 In the end, the goal should be to have fun doing it!
+Is this helping you?
+Check out our latest posts on How To Find The Perfect Music Practice Routine and John Cage’s Top 10 Rules for Music Students for further music tips!

 It is crucial to realize there will always be factors you can not control and influence but the thing that is in your hands is your own preparation.
 The best way to calm your nerves is to know you have done everything possible to be prepared.